raspberrypi/documentation/hardware/computemodule/cm-emmc-flashing.md

 ![Windows Driver Install 3](images/libusb-bcm270x-boot.jpg)

-Finally follow the remainder of the instructions below (in a Cygwin terminal).
+Finally follow the remainder of the instructions below (in a Cygwin terminal) **Note** that when performing the below commands in a Cygwin terminal you don't need to use sudo bfore them.

 **On your Compute Module IO Board:**